Essential Together Learning Bundles: Staff Education

 This page is about supporting health and care facilities to work with patients and patient partners to establish staff education to understand roles and safety protocols for essential care partners.
 It is part of the policy guidance to identify and prepare essential care partners.

 There was and is a great deal of anxiety among healthcare providers and staff, and in some cases, patients and caregivers, about contracting COVID-19.
 There are concerns that additional individuals in healthcare facilities may increase sources of infection.
 In line with fostering an organizational philosophy that embraces principles of patient- and family-centred and partnered care, it is important for leaders and staff to continue to recognize the widely accepted role and benefits of caregiver presence and welcome their physical presence as essential care partners.
 Staff concerns or fears may be alleviated through appropriate education and communication strategies to ensure that essential care partners are properly and methodically identified, screened, educated in facility specific COVID-19 safety protocols.

-These resources provide examples of training and resources available to support staff to implementation of reintegration of essential care partner policies.
+These resources provide examples of training and education available to help staff to implement essential care partner policies.
 Generally, essential care partner reintegration is reviewed with staff during huddles and the importance of the role of essential care partners is reinforced through stories shared on the intranet or by having patients and families share stories at town halls.
 Other supports for staff can include posters and conversation guides.
 Although not specific to COVID-19, general training related to patient- and family-partnered care is also helpful.

 The tools and resources are open source, which means you can use and adapt them to fit your local context.
 We will continue to add to these learning bundles.
 If you would like to be notified when we have new material, please let us know.

 Department of Family Medicine - University of Alberta Faculty of Medicine and Dentistry